-The first stage of firing is when the wax encased in plaster is put into the furnace to burn off leaving the cavity which will be later filled by bronze.
+The first stage of firing.
+The wax, encased in plaster, is put into the furnace where it quickly burns off leaving a cavity ready to be filled with bronze.

-After the branches are cut off the bronze pieces are ready to be sandblasted to remove the last bits of plaster which inevitably lodges in any crevice.
+After the branches are cut off the bronze pieces are ready to be jet washed or sandblasted to remove the last bits of plaster which inevitably lodges in any crevice.

-The now clean bronze pieces are welded together, most foundries like the artist to be present during this process.
+The now clean bronze pieces are ready to be welded together.

-One of the most skilful steps, a wide variety of tools are used to work the surface of the welds so that they are given the same texture as the rest of the bronze and are therefore completely hidden.
+A wide variety of tools are used to work the surface of the welds until they cannot be distinguished from the rest of the bronze and are therefore completely hidden.

 This is the final stage.
 In the hands of a skilled person an enormous range of colours are possible.
 The bronze is heated with blow torches and then various different acids are applied which start a chemical reaction with the component parts of the bronze, this causes widely different colours to emerge according to the temperature and the dilution of the acid.
 At the very end the whole bronze is coated with fine wax to seal the surface.